sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create the sales order page
 By default your new application contains a page with title and text fields.
-In this step, you will focus on turning this page into your app, including how to build a UI and stylize the UI elements.
+In this step, you will focus on turning this page into your app – by adding components like input boxes and buttons, and then styling them.

+This is creating the user interface or UI.

 >Note that there are 2 tabs for this step.
 >